DraxFM/MultiBlox/README.md

 ---

+### <a id="usage2"></a> Read before Using

+Usually MultiBlox automatically closes any Roblox instance when toggling the feature, but in any case it doesn't just close all Roblox applications manually.
+You can use "Start Roblox Instance" if you want but you can also just launch from your Start Menu or via your browser.
+"Kill Roblox Instances" is not particularly for MultiBlox, as MultiBlox won't freeze or slow Roblox down, I just find it useful when running into problems and as I use MultiBlox myself it's there.

+---

 ### <a id="faq"></a> FAQ
 #### How does it work?
 Roblox mobilises **handles** to ensure that it only runs once.
 It creates this handle upon running Roblox.